Travis

 Examples #

-1. WebhookSignatureVerifier is a small Sinatra app which shows you how this works.
+1. WebhookSignatureVerifier is a small Sinatra app that shows you how this works.

 3. Travis Webhook Checker is an example Django view which implements this in Python.